mac-comp127-s23/course-project-sanity-garden/README.md

 ## Known issues

 At this time we have no known issues with our current code.
+However, we did have ideas that we did not have time to implement.
+For example, you can sell fruit, but not buy anything with your money.
+We also could add more fruits to grow and make the growth timed so that you don't have to click for each stage, it just automatically updates after a certain amount of time.

 ## testMushroom.png